 In conclusion, fin nipping is a problem that can affect any aquarium fish.
 Fin-nippers usually do not hurt the Molly fish.
 However, it may make them uncomfortable and more vulnerable to other illnesses in their tank or when you transfer them to another tank.

-Frequent fin movement on the water’s surface can be an indication that another fish attacked your Molly.
+Frequent fin movement on the water’s surface can indicate that another fish attacked your Molly.
 When you notice a fin nipper, separate the Molly from other fish in your tank and try to find out which one of them is biting them.
-It will be easier for you to take action without harming any other fish involved in this trouble.
+Then, it will be easier for you to take action without harming any other fish involved in this trouble.

 If you’ve ever wondered what Molly Fish Fin Nippers are, this post is for you.
 We cover all the basics of fin nipping and how to prevent it from happening in your home aquariums with these quick tips.